Aperture Priority vs. Shutter Priority vs. Manual Mode | Which is Best?

 When Should You Use Auto Mode?

-This is kind of a catch all, “snapshot” mode.
-Perfect for those that have neither the time nor the inclination to delve any deeper than the surface potential of their camera.
-I’m assuming that the majority of those reading thus far are interested in going a bit more in-depth, so let’s introduce…
+This is kind of a catch all, “snapshot” mode, perfect for those that have neither the time nor the inclination to delve any deeper than the surface potential of their camera.
+Most professionals will avoid this mode because of the lack of control over the creative and technical components of an image.

 Aperture Priority Mode